KamonJ/Jones_final_project/README.md

 the SRA page on ncbi.nlm.nih.gov:

-	1) Once install and configured, you can download the sequences with-
+	1) Once installed and configured, you can download the sequences with-

 	   $prefetch SRR...(one run)